AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/LastWritingDateTime.md

 SourceDocumentInformationType.LastWritingDateTime Property
 ==========================================================
-AutomationML 2.1 APIgets and sets the Date and time of the creation of the CAEX document.
+gets and sets the Date and time of the creation of the CAEX document.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)